bormaxi8080/osint-timeline/DRAFT.md

 Axiom.
 Battle-tested Claude Code skills for modern xOS (iOS, iPadOS, watchOS, tvOS) development: https://github.com/CharlesWiltgen/Axiom

+Autoresearch Genealogy.
+Structured prompts, vault templates, and research workflows for AI-assisted genealogy research.
+Built for Claude Code, adaptable to any AI tool or manual workflow: https://github.com/mattprusak/autoresearch-genealogy

 ----

 **Software Development & APIs:**

+Analysis of Bot Protection systems with available countermeasures.
+How to defeat anti-bot system and get around browser fingerprinting scripts when scraping the web: https://github.com/niespodd/browser-fingerprinting

 Autumn is an open-source pricing & billing platform: https://github.com/useautumn/autumn

+Annoy is a C++ library with Python bindings to search for points in space that are close to a given query point.
+It also creates large read-only file-based data structures that are [mmapped](https://en.wikipedia.org/wiki/Mmap) into memory so that many processes may share the same data: https://github.com/spotify/annoy

+Social Media Scraping APIs.
+A curated collection of social media scraping APIs and tools for Instagram, LinkedIn, Twitter/X, TikTok, YouTube, Facebook, and more.
+Extract posts, profiles, videos, comments, and engagement metrics: https://github.com/cporter202/social-media-scraping-apis

 ----

 **Linux & DevOps:**

+Packer is a tool for creating identical machine images for multiple platforms from a single source configuration: https://github.com/hashicorp/packer

+CellGuard is a research project that analyzes how cellular networks are operated and possibly surveilled: https://github.com/seemoo-lab/CellGuard

 NetHopper.
 Share internet access from a free network to a restricted one using Xray-core reverse proxy and SOCKS5: https://github.com/net2share/nethopper

+Homeinfra offers a strong, dependable, and easily replicable configuration for your homelab, incorporating vital elements like HTTPS, NAT traversal, Security, CI/CD pipelines, Cronjobs, DDNS, Docker management, Automatic Backup, and more: https://github.com/homeinfra-org/infra

 NostrVPN is a Rust workspace for a Tailscale-style mesh VPN control plane built on Nostr signaling and userspace WireGuard.
 It includes the `nvpn` CLI plus a Tauri/Svelte app codebase that targets desktop and mobile platforms: https://github.com/mmalmi/nostr-vpn